 In the event of a vacancy, the Committee will approve the nomination of a new member and forward the name to the Vice President for Research and Economic Development who will cooperate with the Committee Chairperson in the appointment of a replacement as expeditiously as possible.
 In no event will one or more vacancies prevent the Committee from fulfilling its charge, provided that the University, emergency responders, local government, and the community at large are each represented substantially as provided herein.

-In addition, the Committee will have four (4) non-voting members including the Associate Vice President for Research and Economic Development, a coordinator from Research Development & Compliance, a representative from the University Police, and a University legal advisor.
+In addition, the Committee will have three (3) non-voting members including a representative from the Division of Research & Economic Development, a representative from the University Police, and a University legal advisor.